tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Mage’s Leather

 _Recharge 16+:_ This armor isn’t made from a wizard’s hide, but can save a magician’s skin sometimes.
-When you cast a full recovery spell, teleport somewhere nearby you can see (champion: recharge 11+; epic: recharge 6+).
+When you cast a full recovery spell, teleport somewhere nearby you can see, recharge 11+ at champion tier, and recharge 6+ at epic tier.

 **Quirk:** Twitchy.